The Position Statement: 2009 NAEYC Standards for Early Childhood Professional Preparation

-The 2010 NAEYC Standards for Initial and Advanced Early Childhood Professional Preparation Programs describe what early childhood professionals are expected to know and do, defining essential learning outcomes in professional preparation programs and presenting a shared vision of excellence.
+The 2010 NAEYC Standards for Initial and Advanced Early Childhood Professional Preparation Programs describe what early childhood professionals are expected to know and do, defining essential learning outcomes for professional preparation programs and presenting a shared vision of excellence.

-They provide the basis for accreditation from the NAEYC Commission on Early Childhood Associate Degree Accreditation and NAEYC recognition of baccalaureate and graduate programs as part of National Council for Accreditation of Teacher Education (NCATE) accreditation of schools, colleges, and departments of education.
+These standards provide the basis for accreditation from the NAEYC Commission on Early Childhood Associate Degree Accreditation and NAEYC recognition of baccalaureate and graduate programs as part of National Council for Accreditation of Teacher Education (NCATE) accreditation of schools, colleges, and departments of education.

 - 2010 NAEYC Standards for Initial and Advanced Early Childhood Professional Preparation Programs

 - One-page summary of the Initial Standards

 ► Source of Evidence: Self-study Report documenting your associate degree students’ performance in relation to these standards (template available after being deemed eligible to begin self-study).

 The Supportive Skills (performance-based standards)